 - Mop floors

 Monthly deep cleans are the perfect opportunity to take inventory of common kitchen supplies.
-Has the broom seen better days?
+Has the broom seen better days or time to consider Norwex products?
 Is it time to add light bulbs or trash bags to the shopping list?
 Or maybe it’s time to whip up another batch of homemade glass cleaner.

 This monthly schedule gives you a good idea of how often these items need to be cleaned, but they don’t have to be done all at once.
 Sometimes it’s easiest to incorporate one in your daily routine, like a bonus.